GregRos/Patchwork/README.md

 If you're creating a new property, you have to put `NewMember` on the property, *AND* on its accessors.

 ### Modifying Constructors
-You can't create constructors yet (unless it's for a new type), but you can modify existing ones.
+You can't create constructors for existing types, but you can modify existing ones.
 Constructors are just methods called `.ctor`.
 You just need to duplicate their signature in a normal method, and change the modified member name in the attribute.
 Every object has a default `.ctor`.

-Note that instance constructs also contain the type's initializers, so you may need to copy those or the class might not work correctly.
-Initializers are code that appears before the call to `base::.ctor`.

 Static constructors are called `.cctor`.
 Not all types have a static constructor.

-Types without a static constructor can still have initializers, though.
+Note that constructors also contain the type's initializers, so you may need to copy those or the class might not work correctly.

+Constructors normally contain explicit calls to a base class constructor (e.g. `base::.ctor()`).
+It is best practice to add this call.
+This can be achieved by using the `MemberAlias` attribute.
+For example:

+	[MemberAlias(".ctor", typeof(object))]
+	private void object_ctor() {
+		//this is an alias for object::.ctor()
+	}

+	[ModifiesMember(".ctor")]
+	public void CtorNew() {
+		object_ctor();
+		IEModOptions.LoadFromPrefs();
+	}

 ### Nested Types